d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   As an example, the Prolog flag `double_quotes' controls the interpretation of double quotes in Prolog code.
-By default, `double_quotes' is set to `string', so e.g. `"foo"' is read as a SWI-Prolog string as we can easily validate in the `sweep' top-level:
+By default, `double_quotes' is set to `string', so e.g. `"foo"' is read as a SWI-Prolog string as we can easily validate in the Sweep top-level:

   ┌────
   │ ?- A = "foo".